 As with any procedure, there are always risks.
 The most serious risk is causing an infection, as an infection may further damage the joint and require surgery.
 As a minimum, an infected joint will require at least several weeks of antibiotics, often delivered via an intravenous line.
 Though serious, the chances of an infection are small, approximately 1 in 30,000.
 Side effects are usually associated with the medication used.
 For example, if cortisone is used and you are diabetic, you may have raised sugar levels for several days.
 Cortisone may also result in facial flushing, palpitations and restlessness.
 If cortisone is to be injected, we will provide you with a fact sheet about cortisone at the time of your visit.
 Rarely people may be allergic to the x-ray dye.
 If this is known, we may use air to confirm appropriate needle position in the joint that is injected.

 A radiologist, a medical doctor specialised in interpreting medical images for the purposes of providing a diagnosis, will then provide a formal written report to your referring doctor or health care professional detailing the procedure and providing some recommendation for your after-care.
-If medically urgent, or you have an appointment immediately after the scan to be seen by your doctor or health care provider, Melbourne Radiology Clinic will instantly have this report ready.
-Otherwise, the report will be received by your doctor or health care provider within the next 24 hours.
+Melbourne Radiology Clinic will have this report ready within 24 hours of your examination.

 - Please bring to the clinic, any prior scans (eg. X-rays, ultrasounds, MRI, CT) and reports as these will assist the radiologist in assessing your condition.